Wondering what the difference is between sale leaseback vs. reverse mortgage? Read on as we discuss why you might choose one or the other.

-Sale-leasebacks, a financial transaction where an owner of an asset sells it and then leases it back from the new owner, is a tried-and-true financial instrument.
+What is a reverse lease or a sale-leaseback?
+A sale-leaseback is a financial transaction where an owner of an asset sells it and then leases it back from the new owner, is a tried-and-true financial instrument.
 Although sale-leasebacks are relatively new to the residential real estate space, they have a long history of utilization in the commercial real estate industry.
 Large companies looking to improve liquidity and reduce the risk of holding too much debt often utilize sale-leasebacks.

 Many people think sale-leasebacks are reverse mortgages, which is understandable but incorrect.
 While both help people who have large amounts of equity tied up in their home access that equity without selling their home, that’s where the similarities stop.
-To understand what’s right for you, it’s helpful to understand the nuances of how the two differ.
+To understand what’s right for you, it’s helpful to understand the nuances of how the two financing aspects differ.

 A reverse mortgage is a complex cash loan for only a fraction of your home’s value, with the remainder held to cover loan interest, mortgage insurance, and fees.
-Sale-leasebacks consists of two simple transactions: a house sale and a lease agreement.
+Sale-leasebacks consist of two simple transactions: a house sale and a lease agreement.

 A reverse mortgage consists of: